 Shrill voices attack NAFTA

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 26, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 26, 1993

 Some people–who properly recall from 11th grade civics that treaties are ratified by the U.S. Senate, not the entire Congress — are asking why both houses of Congress are passing judgment on the North American Free Trade Agreement.